sshuair/awesome-gis/README.md

 - [mapbox-gl-native](https://github.com/mapbox/mapbox-gl-native) - A library for embedding interactive, customizable vector maps into native applications on multiple platforms
 - [tangram-es](https://github.com/tangrams/tangram-es) - A C++ library for rendering 2D and 3D maps from vector data using OpenGL ES, and mainly focused on mobile and embedded devices.
 - [Skia](https://skia.org/) - Skia is a complete 2D graphic library for drawing Text, Geometries, and Images.
+- [Mapnik](http://mapnik.org/) - C++ library for map rendering.

 ## Geospatial Library